EdutainmentLIVE/revolio/README.markdown

 # Revolio

-Revolio enables you to clock in and out of Paychex via Slack.
+Revolio enables you to clock in and out of Stratus Time via Slack.